liamtoney/infresnel/README.md

 Maher, S. P., Matoza, R. S., de Groot-Hedlin, C., Kim, K., & Gee, K. L. (2021).
 Evaluating the applicability of a screen diffraction approximation to local volcano infrasound. *Volcanica*, *4*(1), 67–85. https://doi.org/10.30909/vol.04.01.6785

+## Acknowledgements

+This work was supported by the Nuclear Arms Control Technology (NACT) program at the Defense Threat Reduction Agency (DTRA).
+Cleared for release.